PieterjanVerhelst/eel-meta-analysis/README.md

 	+ 10a. `calculate_speed_function.R`: function to calculate speed between consecutive displacements; based on a function in Hugo Flavio's `actel` package
 	+ 10b. `calculate_sourcedistance_function.R`: function to calculate the station distance from a 'source' station; based on a function in Hugo Flavio's `actel` package
 		- --> Generate speed datasets per project and store them in `/interim/speed`
-	+ 10c. `clean_residency_data.R`: remove false detections, redundant eels and correct dates that came apparent through distance plots
+11. `identify_migration.R`: Code that identifies records as migration based on a speed and distance threshold.
+	+ 11a. `identify_migration_functions.R`: functions to identify migration.
-11. `create_distance_plot.R`: Create plots with travelled distance per eel and store as .pdf
+12. `create_distance_plot.R`: Create plots with travelled distance per eel and store as .pdf